joshuaclayton/blueprint-css/docs/Readme.txt

 * scripts/
   BP comes with two scripts:
   * One for validating the CSS in the core files.
-  * One for re-compressing the files in the "compressed" folder from the core files, if you've made changes to the core.
+  * One for re-compressing the main CSS files from the source files, if you've made changes to the core.

 * tests/
   Contains html files which tests most aspects of Blueprint.